louiskgkim/OOP-Team-Profile-Generator/README.md

-## Generated Team Profile File
+## Generated Team Profile HTML Code

-## Preview of Generated Team Profile File
+## Preview of Generated Team Profile HTML Page

+## Template of HTML Page to be Created